reedwm/KerasLossScaleOptimizer_Demo/README.md

-# Keras_amp
+# Keras LossScaleOptimizer Fix - Demo

-Steps to run the example
+This repository is set up to showcase the fix proposed in: https://github.com/tensorflow/tensorflow/pull/31578

 ## 1 -- clone repository